 Upper Grades (Grades 9–12)

 You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
-You can also find even more great recommendations in the Carve Out Time with a Good Book Collection on Sora!
+You can also find even more recommendations in the Caribbean American Heritage Month Collection on Sora!

 Missed our previous book recommendations?